Hilario Candela: Career

 After studying architecture at Georgia Institute of Technology, Hilario Candela returned to his home country where he briefly worked at the Cuban firm SACMAG (Saenz-Cancio-Martin-Alvarez-Gutierrez, architects) between 1958 and 1959.
 During this period, the firm was working with Spanish-born architect Félix Candela, a distant relative of Hilario, on the Bacardí warehouse in Mexico.
 This experience – coupled with previous summer internships in the office of Max Borges Jr., the architect of the famed Tropicana Club in Havana – ultimately influenced his approach to designing the Marine Stadium for which he is best known.
 After escaping Cuba in 1960, Candela planted roots in Miami, Florida where he soon acquired a job as an architect at Pancoast, Ferendino, Skeels and Burnham in 1961.
 It was at this firm that he, alongside Albert Ferendino, was tasked with designing a seven-thousand-seat grandstand for speedboat racing on Virginia Key.

 Candela remained at this firm until his retirement in 2006, although by then it had become known as Spillis, Candela DMJM.
-Under his direction, the firm became the most prestigious and longest standing architectural firm in the history of Miami-Dade County.
-Throughout his tenure, the firm's ownership and title evolved several times.
-It became Pancoast, Ferendino, Grafton, Skeels and Burnham in 1963; Pancoast, Ferendino, Grafton & Skeels in 1965; Pancoast, Ferendino, Grafton in 1966; Ferendino, Grafton, Pancoast in 1969; Ferendino, Grafton, Spillis, Candela in 1971; Spillis, Candela and Partners Inc. in 1983 and Spillis Candela DMJM in 1999.

-Named a fellow of The American Institute of Architecture, Candela's work has garnered numerous awards and distinctions.
-His projects can be found in a broad scope of locations, from the United States to Latin America, Europe and The Middle East.
+Named a fellow of The American Institute of Architecture, Candela's work has garnered awards and distinctions.
 His most notable works include the first two campuses of Miami Dade College (North and South), the University of Miami Mailman Center, the James L. Knight Center and adjoining Hyatt Regency Hotel, and the NOAA's Atlantic Oceanographic Meteorological Laboratory.
 His last major project before retirement was Epiphany Catholic Church in South Miami, which was consecrated in 2002.